The Attention Economy is here and it’s making marketing more challenging than ever.

 This is even more essential if your product isn’t the “best.”
 Getting your content in front of prospects faster and more often than competitors that offer superior products may help influence people to buy your products first.

-Content is key to grabbing attention
+Engaging content is key to grabbing attention

 The number of available hours people ration every day isn’t the only barrier to crack.
 It’s also the length of attention span they’ll afford you because of that limited time.
 Even if prospects happen to see your message, they’ll only give it a few seconds.